opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 .. note:: When the viewer work area is rotated, guides are rotated as well, but rulers and guide markers preserve their position and orientation.
 However the position of a guide can still be controlled by markers, even if visually they don’t match anymore.

-.. tip:: **To customize the set of buttons in the bottom bar of the work area:**
+.. tip:: **To customize the set of buttons in the bottom bar of the viewer:**

     Click the option button (|option|) on the far left of the bottom area, and select the elements to show, or deselect those to hide, in the menu that opens.